collective/Products.Poi/Products/Poi/README.txt

     required.
 See http://plone.org/products/plonesoftwarecenter
     Tested with PloneSoftwareCenter 1.5.

-(*) NOTE: Before version 1.0 beta 2, ArchAddOn was required instead of DataGridField.
-Also note that PloneSoftwareCenter itself does require ArchAddOn.

 For new installations, install using Add/Remove Products as normal.
 If you want PloneSoftwareCenter configuration to be automatically configured, install PSC *first*.